THE CURRENT STATUS

 More than ever, in these days of sequestering, we need times for our Spirit – times of “retirement” as early Friends used to say.
 We need time for communion with God and the refreshment of the soul, even in our own homes.
 Come and simply be with God.
 Attend to the divine stirrings of the soul, opening to grace.

-Attendance at future eRetreats will be limited to 15 participants, two leaders, and a Zoom coordinator.
+Attendance at future eRetreats will be limited, with either two or three leaders, and a Zoom coordinator.
 In advance of the day, participants will receive documents to help guide the day.
-We will begin the day at 9:00 AM (Eastern Time) with a gathering on Zoom for introductions and a brief time of worship.
-Leaders will offer suggestions for spiritual practices during the day, and retreatants will gather for sharing at mid-day and at the end of the afternoon To learn more, and register, please email email@example.com.
+We will begin with a gathering on Friday evening for introductions and considerations of plans for the retreat.
+Then, on Saturday, we'll start the day at 9:00 AM (Eastern Time) with a brief time of worship.
+Leaders will offer suggestions for spiritual practices during the day, and retreatants will gather for sharing at mid-day and at the end of the afternoon.
+To learn more, and register, please email email@example.com.

 ABOUT THE WEEKEND RETREATS